Having no menstrual periods is called amenorrhea.

 For the menstrual history, doctors determine whether amenorrhea is primary or secondary by asking the girl or woman whether she has ever had a menstrual period.
 If she has, she is asked how old she was when the periods started and when the last period occurred.
 She is also asked to describe the periods:

-How long they lasted
+How many days they lasted

 How often they occurred